Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 They drew a ton of chalk circles stretching from one end of our driveway all the way to the other end.

 Then, they simply took turns hopping from circle to circle.
-If they do miss a circle, they start over.
+If they miss a circle, they start over.

 While this exact game might not excite your kiddos quite like it did mine, you can easily plan a fun day of outdoor games or indoor games to keep the kiddos active and moving.